Insurance Explained: 12 Kinds of Policies — and Which Are Worth It for You

 - The Zebra: This online car insurance search engine compares your options from 204 providers in less than 60 seconds.
 When you’re ready to consider your options and select a quote, you can also receive a phone call from The Zebra for additional support.

 - Gabi: It scans your existing insurance plan, compares other insurers’ rates for that same coverage and helps you switch on the spot if it finds you a better rate.
-Gabi says it finds an average savings of more than $460 per year for more than 60% of its customers.
-It’s available in Arizona, California, Pennsylvania, North Carolina and Ohio.
+Gabi says it finds an average savings of $720 per year for its customers.

 - MetroMile: Don’t drive much?
 Car insurance companies don’t care.
 You’ll still get a hefty bill.
 But this one lets you pay by the mile.
 You pay a base rate, then a few cents per mile.
 If you drive less than about 30 miles a day or 5,000 a year, you could save around $500 a year.
 It’s available in California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia and Washington.